-To overcome these limits, an optional numerically controlled reference clock phase scrambler is available, which is to be mounted to the solder side of the main board.
-It systematically varies the reference input delay under control of the microprocessor, effectively scrambling the phase of the 1kHz trigger events with respect to the $F_x$ input signals.
+To overcome these limits, an optional numerically controlled reference clock phase scrambler is available, which is to be mounted to the solder side of the master board.
+It systematically varies the reference input delay under control of the microprocessor (see VI.
+Appendix A: list of commands), effectively scrambling the phase of the 1kHz trigger events with respect to the $F_x$ input signals.